davidseve/cloud-native-deployment-strategies/canary-service-mesh/README.md

 - [GitHub account](https://github.com/)
 - [oc 4.13 CLI] (https://docs.openshift.com/container-platform/4.13/cli_reference/openshift_cli/getting-started-cli.html)

 We have a GitHub [repository](https://github.com/davidseve/cloud-native-deployment-strategies) for this demo.
-As part of the demo, you will have to do some changes and commits.
+As part of the demo, you will have to make some changes and commits.
 So **it is important that you fork the repository and clone it in your local**.

 ```
 git clone https://github.com/your_user/cloud-native-deployment-strategies